Could you give me the ADA-recommended ideal dentist-to-patient ratio?

 Top reasons adults cite for avoiding the dentist include cost, fear of the dentist, and inability to find a convenient location or appointment time.
 Specifically, 59% of adults indicated that they forgo dental care due to cost, 22% because they are afraid of the dentist, and 19% because they cannot find a convenient location or appointment time.

-However, when adults are categorized by age, household income, and health insurance status, the top three reasons for not planning to visit a dentist vary.
+However, when adults are categorized by age, household income, and health insurance status, the top three reasons for not visiting a dentist vary.

 Source: Oral Health and Well-Being in the United States (Health Policy Institute State Fact Sheets).